ericnakagawa/potluckpodcast/index.md

 ## Potluck Podcast #2 by Eric Nakagawa with Hoala Greevy ##
 _January 24, 2017_

-This week I'm in North Beach chatting with Hoala Greevy CEO of Paubox and Native Hawaiian.
+This week I'm in North Beach chatting with Hoala Greevy CEO of Paubox and talking about being a Native Hawaiian in tech in the Bay Area.

 Notes: